SmithEcophysLab/lab_meeting/Schedule/2021_spring_ideas.md

-# 2021 Spring Lab Meeting Ideas
+# Spring 2021 Lab Meeting Ideas

 This document contains a list of ideas for topics for Spring 2021 lab meetings.

-- New student introductions
+- New student introductions and broad research interests
 - Group manuscript review for journal
-      - possibly a manuscript that one from the group is asked to review
+    - Manuscript that one from the group is asked to review or from a pre-print server
-      - possibly choose a manuscript from a pre-print server to review with or without feedback to authors
+    - With or without feedback to authors
 - General group research updates
+- In-person "all hands on deck" move things to new lab space (once relevant)
+- Discussion on safe field work practices in rural areas
+- TTABSS practice presentations (are these happening?)
+- Evan can present (finally) on major findings from his 2019 field work.
+Manuscript is expected to be finished by end of the semester, can volunteer to present one of the last lab meetings for this